apjanco/PH_article/README.md

 ## Loading Text Files

 In the examples above, we processed a single sentence.
 That might be all you need, but most often you'll need to process multiple texts at once.
 The code below will load an entire directory full of txt files.
 Using Python's pathlib library, we will create a Path object.
 If my files are located in `/home/Documents/texts`, the code would be `texts_folder = Path("/home/Documents/texts")`.
 Pathlib gives us an easy way to iterate over all the files in the directory with `texts_folder.iterdir()` as well as a `read_text()` method that will load the text into memory as a python variable.
-We can do all of this in one line using a list comprehention `texts = [file.read_text() for file in Path("/home/Documents/texts").iterdir()]`.
+We can do all of this in one line using a list comprehension `texts = [file.read_text() for file in Path("/home/Documents/texts").iterdir()]`.
 This will load the text from each file in the directory and leave us with a list of the loaded texts.

 ```python
 texts = [file.read_text() for file in Path('folder_with_texts_in_it').iterdir()]